LinkedIn

 Munich Quantum Valley

-The Munich Center for Machine Learning (MCML) and The Munich Institute of Robotics and Machine Learning (MIRMI) stand for world-class research and development in the field of Artificial Intelligence.
+The Munich Center for Machine Learning (MCML) and the Munich Institute of Robotics and Machine Learning (MIRMI) stand for world-class research and development in the field of artificial intelligence.

 Foto: Kuo-Yi Chao/TUM